-Hamstring strains typically occur suddenly right at the beginning or ending of a sprint or other movement that stresses the hamstring.
-Symptoms of a hamstring strain include:
+Hamstring strains often occur suddenly, typically at the onset or conclusion of a sprint or any activity that places stress on the hamstring.
+Common symptoms include:

-Pain in the hamstring that worsens with walking, straightening the leg, or bending over
+Aggravating Pain: Pain in the hamstring tends to worsen when walking, attempting to straighten the leg, or bending over.

 Levels of Severity